Best Monitor for VALORANT – The Ultimate Guide

 Conclusion: The best monitor for VALORANT

 VALORANT is built from the ground up to be competitive shooter, and as such it should be easy to run.
 Rather than going for impressive eye candy visuals, Riot have opted to make the game run smooth on pretty much all hardware, meaning that achieving high framerates in this game isn’t as difficult as it can be in some of our other analyzed games.
-For that reason we would definitely recommend a 240Hz monitor.
-Granted, the difference between going from 144 to 240Hz isn’t as big as when going from 60 to 144 but it definitely is there, and with this game not demanding a lot of horsepower to run well it’s a good idea to go for that fast 240Hz display.
+For that reason we would definitely recommend a 240Hz monitor, or even a 360Hz one.
+Granted, the difference between going from 144 to 240Hz isn’t as big as when going from 60 to 144 but it definitely is there, and with this game not demanding a lot of horsepower to run well it’s a good idea to go for that fast display.

 Of course if you’re on a budget and/or you’re absolutely sure that you won’t be upgrading to a 240Hz system anytime soon you can definitely opt for a 144Hz panel.
 Remember that it’s important that your PC can push enough frames; there’s no need to go for a 240Hz monitor if your PC can barely push past 60 frames per second and you have no intention of upgrading any PC parts in the near future.

 Hopefully this list has helped you get some insight into what makes a gaming monitor good for a game such as VALORANT but if you have any questions or remarks you can always reach out to us on Twitter, Discord, or in the comments of any of our relevant pages.